markgandy/simba/src/pages/index.md

   heading: A great community with so much to do
   description: >
     At Simba Surf you can make new friends, and have fun with the many activities - enjoy as much or as little as you like.
-As locals, we can help with advice on the best tours to do in the area.
+As locals, we can help you with advice on the best tours to do in the area.
 And we would love to take you to Beerkingo for some delicious local craft beer 🍻
   image1: